Diocese of Tivoli: Extent and content of the diocese

-It rebelled at times against the popes, under Emperor Henry IV and Emperor Henry V, and against Pope Innocent II; at other times it fought against the Roman rebels, as under Pope Eugene III and Pope Adrian IV.
-In the 13th century the Senate of Rome succeeded (under Pope Innocent IV) in imposing a tribute on the city, and arrogated to itself the right of appointing a count to govern it in conjunction with the local consuls.
+Tivoli rebelled at times against the popes, under Emperor Henry IV (1084–1105) and Emperor Henry V, and against Pope Innocent II (1130–1143); at other times it fought against the Roman rebels, as under Pope Eugenius III and Pope Adrian IV.
+Pope Eugenius, who had been an exile at Segni for nearly a year in 1151 and 1152, was given hospitality by Bishop Otto in 1153 and died at Tivoli on 8 July 1153.

+In the 13th century the Senate of Rome succeeded, under Pope Innocent IV, in 1254, in imposing a tribute on the city, and arrogated to itself the right of appointing a count to govern it in conjunction with the local consuls.
+The appointment to the office of count, however, became the prerogative of the pope, and the office was held for one year only.